-Having arrived just before the worship service started, there a lot of people conversing, enjoying some coffee and donuts, and preparing an after-service potluck meal.
+Having arrived just before the worship service started, there were a lot of people conversing, enjoying some coffee and donuts, and preparing an after-service potluck meal.
 As the musicians started the service, people casually wandered in over about 20 minutes.
 The liturgy was a bit more formal than the loud music of Alpine church, but not nearly as formal as Prince of Peace.

 I ducked out of the service early in order to attend church with my son.

 There are some commonalities and good practices that I observed on my little whirlwind tour.
-Pardon me while I present them in contrast to my LDS experience.

 - Meditative space.
 Modern LDS church buildings are constructed for comfortable efficiency.
 As such, they do not evoke a pleasant, meditative mood.
 St. John’s, New Life, and to a lesser extent, CVBF all had a comfortable feel.
 St. John’s is especially intriguing for me.

 - Food.
 All of the congregations that I have attended over the last two years have served food after the service.
-Whether just coffee and pastries, soup and bread, or a full meal, they all had time for socializing after the service.
+Whether just coffee and pastries, soup and bread, or a potluck meal, they all had time for socializing after the service.

 - Short sermons and scripture focused.
 Formal liturgies of the Lutheran and Episcopal church include several scripture recitations, music and hymns, and a 10 to 15 minute sermon followed by communion.
 CVFB and Alpine worship consists of a series of congregation sing-alongs and a sermon.